LeGrand Mk 7 car-by-car histories

 Dave Wolin (Buffalo, NY) as a kit late 1968.
 Built with Chev engine and used in minor F5000 and in practice for a couple of USAC events with a 320ci Chev.
 See also Dave Wolin's website.
 Advertised by Wolin "long wheelbase chassis, Chev, Webers, Hewland" Autoweek 24 Oct 1970 p26.
 Dave remembers selling it to someone in Pittsburg.
 Subsequent history unknown but Chuck Haines lived in Pittsburg at that time; he recognises Wolin's name and reckons it is likely that he bought Wolin's car.
 However, Don Chab owned a LeGrand in 1973, and his home town of Grove PA, is only 60 miles from Pittsburg, so he may have owned it before Chuck Haines.
 Some years later, probably in the early 1980s, Chuck sold a long wheelbase LeGrand to David Rose (New York) - see the Rose car below.

 A further car was advertised by J. Cailahan of E&C Formula Racing (Lompoc, CA) in Competition Press & Autoweek in May 1969.
 According to myf5000.com's page of LeGrand adverts, it was lacking "tanks, wheels and tires", but had a 5-speed ZF transmission and Airheart "dual spot" brakes.
 It was "new, never been raced".
-Is this a seventh Mk 7?
+Is this a sixth Mk 7?

-The first unidentified Mk 7 is Chuck Elliott's car, which he raced in SCCA Regionals while a recovered Bruce Eglinton used in Nationals.
+The first unidentified Mk 7 is Chuck Elliott's car, which he raced in SCCA Regionals while a recovered Bruce Eglinton used it in Nationals.
 The LeGrand Register identified this as the works car, and that makes sense given its location, and the disappearance of that car after June 1969.
 Gene Forsthofel also appeared with a Formula A LeGrand in a couple of Mid-West Division Nationals in the summer of 1970.
 The Don Richardson would be sold to Texas in late 1970 or early 1971.

 On 21 Nov 1970, Kevin Coan (Natick, MA) advertised a "brand new" and apparantly disassembled "Formula A LeGrand".
-Is this a eighth Mk 7?
+Is this a seventh Mk 7?
 Could this be a set of parts intended to rebuild Pete Botsford's wrecked car?
 Botsford listed his home town in 1968 as Bernardsville, New Jersey, but is believed to have lived in Sharon, Connecticut, where he went to the same school as Sam Posey.

 'the Forsthofel car'